 Repo transactions also help to strengthen the group’s liquidity ; these “secured” transactions are built from the securities hold from retained securitisations.

 In France, CACF SA issues NEU-CP (formerly short-term certificates of deposit) as well as NEU-MTN (formerly medium-term marketable securities).
-FCA Bank in Italy issues Euro Medium Term Notes (EMTN) through its Irish branch.
+CA Auto Bank in Italy issues Euro Medium Term Notes (EMTN) through its Irish branch.

 A deposit collection business, today conducted by several entities with institutionals and residents of various countries.

 This activity has existed in Germany since 2011, through the German subsidiary Creditplus, intended for institutional investors (via brokers) and individuals (online).